Making a controlled goods agreement

 Ask to pay in weekly or monthly payments, depending on how you manage your money.
 If the bailiff won’t agree to this you can complain.

 Don’t let the bailiff rush you.
-If you feel pressured you could go into another room and call a friend or family member if you want help and support.
+If you feel pressured you could call a friend or family member for help and support.
 If you think you were forced to agree to a payment plan you can’t afford this could be harassment - you should complain.

 3. Check the controlled goods agreement is valid